fiddleHeads/intro-to-arcgis-pro/index.md

 2. Right-click on the .zip file you just downloaded and select **Extract All**...
 3. Accept all defaults to extract the file.

-## Need to add Pro project to download still...
+## Need to add Pro project to download still and add shapefile to GitHub or somewhere else to download...